 Disabled children and disabled young people

-Further resources can be seen at the Youth Sport Trust’s Active School Planner website, at the Change 4 Life School Zone or at Discovery Education’s Active Kids Do Better website.
+Further resources can be seen at the Public Health England School Zone or at Discovery Education’s Active Kids Do Better website.

 We endorse introducing activity not purely for the sake of doing so but to enhance the learning, increase focus and reduce low-level disruption.